Reader Question · Managing Up

 I’ve been at my company for eight months.
 My manager is friendly and seems to like me, but I genuinely can’t tell if I’m doing well.
 1:1s are mostly about the work.
 When I ask “how am I doing?”
 I get “you’re doing great, keep it up.”
 I want real feedback.
 How do I get it?

-First: your manager is not unusual.
+Your manager isn’t unusual.
 Most managers are not naturally good at giving feedback.
-Most managers think “you’re doing great, keep it up” is feedback.
+Most managers think “you’re doing great, keep it up” IS feedback.
 It isn’t.
 But if you ask vague questions, you get vague answers.

-Good news: there are three specific questions that almost always unlock real feedback, even from managers who are bad at giving it.
+Three specific questions almost always unlock real feedback, even from managers who are bad at giving it.

 Why “how am I doing?” doesn’t work

-You need to ask questions that are specific enough to require an actual answer and structured enough that the honest version of the answer doesn’t feel like a fight.
+You need questions that are specific enough to require an actual answer and structured enough that the honest version of the answer doesn’t feel like a fight.

 The three questions